 So, can cats eat avocado?
 Feeding your cat a small slice of avocado will probably have no ill effects.

-But since they contain an ingredient that can be toxic, is it worth taking the risk?
+But since they contain a toxic ingredient, is it worth taking the risk?

-If you do choose to give your cat a small amount, make sure to monitor them for any reaction.
+If you do choose to give your cat a small amount, monitor them for any reaction.

-Seniors, kittens, and cats with health issues are more sensitive and should not eat avocado.
+Seniors, kittens, and cats with health issues are more sensitive.
+They should not eat avocado.

 Have you ever given your cat avocado?
 Tell us about your cat and avocado experiences in the comments below.